COLORS by Rupa Launches DRY FIT Collection - Wear Your Energy - www.lokmattimes.com

 COLORS by Rupa Launches DRY FIT Collection - Wear Your Energy

-NewsVoir Kolkata (West Bengal) [India], January 31: COLORS by Rupa, a trusted name in quality and innovation under the ...
+PNN New Delhi [India], February 1: COLORS by Rupa, a trusted name in quality and innovation under the esteemed ...

-Kolkata (West Bengal) [India], January 31: COLORS by Rupa, a trusted name in quality and innovation under the esteemed Rupa & Company Limited, has embarked on a journey to redefine the boundaries of athleisure wear with the newly launched DRY FIT Collection.
+New Delhi [India], February 1: COLORS by Rupa, a trusted name in quality and innovation under the esteemed Rupa & Company Limited, has embarked on a journey to redefine the boundaries of athleisure wear with the newly launched DRY FIT Collection.
 This masterpiece within the dynamic 'PLAYSURE' range is designed to seamlessly blend comfort, performance, and style, transforming everyday moments into an experience.

 The DRY FIT Collection is engineered for versatility, catering to the active lifestyle of today's individuals.
 Imagine a wardrobe that effortlessly transitions from intense workouts to relaxed strolls.
 Crafted with advanced Polyester fabric, elastane-based materials, and strategically placed mesh panels, it offers exceptional stretchability, breathability, and a feather-light feel.
 The ergonomically engineered fabrics are designed to provide a flawless fit, effortlessly moving with your body.